 5 Steps to Change Your Company Culture

-Before you can make moves to improve your company culture, map out what your ideal culture looks like.
+Before you can make moves to improve your company culture, establish an idea of what your ideal culture looks like.
 How should managers interact with their direct reports?
 How often should meetings be held?
 Are you imagining a loud, vibrant and creative space, or do you envision the office being more quiet with an emphasis on independent work?
 Answering these questions before evaluating your current organizational culture is important to ensure you’re not influenced by the results.

-Now, figure out what you’re up against by assessing your company and determining which type of organizational culture it follows.
-Then, evaluate the existing elements — or lack thereof — that emulate a strong company culture.
+Next, figure out what you’re up against by assessing your company and determining which type of organizational culture it follows.
+Then, evaluate the existing elements — or lack thereof — that contribute to the type of culture you want to see.
 Is your team communicative, or are employees siloed from one another?
 How accessible is the C-suite, and are they transparent with the rest of the team?
 Do employees have opportunities to make career advancements?

 A major indicator of a strong company culture is employee engagement.
 Conduct a quick employee engagement survey to get a pulse on how motivated, passionate and invested your employees are in the company.
-Officevibe, Emplify and Lattice are software platforms that make it easy to conduct regular surveys.
-Analyze the results and determine which data sets skew more negative than positive — these are the areas of your company that require immediate attention.
+Then analyze the results and determine which data sets skew more negative than positive — these are the areas of your company that require immediate attention.

 Finally, ask your employees for their thoughts and opinions on the type of culture they’d like to see.
 No one person is responsible for defining a company’s culture, and your culture will naturally evolve as your company grows and new hires are onboarded.
 Take your employees’ input into consideration as each individual will play a role in shaping the new culture you create.

 It’s easy to analyze the data and call it a day, but your team is counting on you to take action.
-If you say you’re going to improve company culture, follow through on that promise.
-A winning culture is founded on communication and trust between all members of the company, and leadership is no exception to that rule.
+If you say you’re going to improve company culture, follow through on that promise and establish positive habits the rest of the company can pick up.
+A winning culture is founded on communication, trust and movement between all members of the company, and leadership is no exception to that rule.

 Once you’ve identified your organization’s areas for improvement, develop a strategy, establish a timeline and set benchmarks so you can gauge your progress.
 For example, if your team aims to improve diversity and inclusion within your company culture, survey your employees to determine areas of your culture that could be more inclusive, set diversity hiring goals or host regular diversity and inclusion training sessions.
 If your team fails to meet benchmarks, you’ll know whether you need to ramp up your efforts or scale back your goals to be more attainable.

-Encourage HR to develop special perk packages that reward employees for adhering to and promoting your company values.
-Even simpler, create a message board where employees can shoutout their peers and management can praise their reports for going the extra mile.
+Encourage HR to develop special perk packages or recognition awards to reward employees for adhering to and promoting your company values.
+Even simpler, create a message board or meeting session where employees can shout out their peers and management can praise their reports for going the extra mile.